mystborn/TaffyScript/README.md

 ## Want to contribute?
 If you want to contribute, check out the contributing.ms file in the root of the repo.
 If you have any further questions, please don't hesitate to ask!

-## What's Left?
-* Base class library (High)
-* Constant values i.e. macros (Mid)
-* C style import (Low)

-## Breaking Changes
-As mentioned earlier, the language is based off of GML.
-However, in order to be usable, some things had to change.
-Here's a list of some the biggest changes.
-* Asset Ids: In GM, all assets (scripts, object, etc) are given a numerical id that you can use to refer to them.
-In Taffyscript, assets are referred to using their name (aka a string).
-* Asset Declaration: In Taffyscript, you declare all assets and their type inside of the code.
-No more clicking on the objects folder to find the type that you're looking for.
-* Base Class Library: Being a game engine first, GML had many functions that pertained exclusively to game programming.
-All of those have been removed.
-In addition some of the function parameters have been changed to reflect the changes.
-* String Functions: String functions have been altered to use 0-based indexing to be consistent with c#.

-I've tried to keep the list of changes as small as possible (sometimes to the decrement of the language).
-Any code that works in GM will essentially work in TaffyScript, and the reverse is also true.